seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 Three crabbed months had sour'd themselves to death,
 Ere I could make thee open thy white hand
 And clap thyself my love: then didst thou utter
-'I am yours for ever.' /
+'I am yours forever.' /

 **HERMIONE**
 / 'Tis grace indeed.
 Why, lo you now, I have spoke to the purpose twice:
-The one for ever earn'd a royal husband;
+The one forever earn'd a royal husband;
 The other for some while a friend. /

 **LEONTES**